Dealing with pain

 What causes pain

-- inflammation, the process that causes heat and swelling in your joints
+- Tissue damage or inflammation, the process that causes heat and swelling in your joints

 For some conditions, such as fibromyalgia, the cause of the pain is not fully understood.

-What can I do to manage my pain?
+What you can do to manage your pain

 Here are some things you can try: